Chart Color Schemes

 Yokine's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Common health condition prevalence is low among the general population but higher than the national average in older, at-risk cohorts.
-Private health cover stands at approximately 60% of the total population (8378 people).
-Mental health issues and arthritis are the most common medical conditions, affecting 8.5% and 6.8% of residents respectively.
-71.2% report being completely clear of medical ailments, compared to 73.0% across Greater Perth.
-The area has 18.8% of residents aged 65 and over (2614 people).
+Prevalence of common health conditions is quite low among the general population but higher than the national average in older, at-risk cohorts.
+Approximately 60% of the total population (8,519 people) has private health cover.
+The most common medical conditions are mental health issues and arthritis, affecting 8.5% and 6.8% of residents respectively.
+71.2% of residents declare themselves completely clear of medical ailments, compared to 73.0% across Greater Perth.
+18.8% of residents are aged 65 and over (2,658 people), requiring more attention than the broader population.

 Frequently Asked Questions - Health